Mikoyan-Gurevich MiG-19: Vietnam

-The North Vietnamese government decided in early 1969 to strengthen its air defenses by creating a third jet fighter unit; the 925th Fighter Regiment.
+The North Vietnamese government decided in early 1969 to strengthen its air defenses by creating a third jet fighter unit, the 925th Fighter Regiment.
 This unit would consist of late model MiG-17s and the newly acquired MiG-19s (nearly all of which were Shenyang J-6s from the People's Republic of China (PRC)).
 The regiment was established at Yen Bai, and by April 1969, nine combat-rated MiG-19 pilots were posted for combat duty.
 While some of North Vietnam's MiG-17s and all of their MiG-21s were supplied by the Soviet Union, the MiG-19s (J-6 models) were supplied by the PRC, which seldom exceeded 54 MiG-19s in number.

-The MiG-19 lacked mounts for air-to-air missiles but it had the one advantage over the early model F-4 Phantom II: it was armed with cannons.
+While the MiG-19 lacked mounts for early air-to-air missiles, unlike early model F-4 Phantom IIs, it was armed with cannons effective in ACM.
 VPAF MiG-19s had three 30 mm cannons which "were notable for their large muzzle flash" when fired.
 The aircraft were loaded with 90 rounds per cannon, giving approximately six seconds of firing time.
 A single two second burst of 90 shells could impact a US aircraft with 81 lbs of metal.
-This contrasted to a U.S. 20 mm cannon such as the M61 Vulcan which would deliver 39 lb of metal.
+This contrasted to the small U.S. 20 mm cannon such as the M61 Vulcan which would deliver 39 lb of metal.

 US sources claim that 10 VPAF MiG-19s were lost in aerial combat.
 On 2 June 1972 a MiG-19 was the first recorded jet fighter to be shot down in aerial combat by cannon fire at supersonic speeds, by a USAF F-4 Phantom flown by Phil Handley.
 According to the VPAF, from 1965 to 1972, North Vietnamese MiG-19s shot down 13 enemy aircraft and helicopters, while five MiG-19s were lost (four shot down by enemy aircraft and one by friendly fire) and one pilot was killed.